What Is the Difference Between Actual and Proximate Cause?

 Causation is one of the key elements of a personal injury case.
 As a plaintiff in Nebraska, it is important to understand causation.
 It is the main reason why the accident or injury in question took place.
 Determining causation often uses the “but for” test – the plaintiff must prove that his or her injuries would not exist but for the defendant’s negligence.

 Proximate cause is the legal cause of an injury.
-It is a factual cause that determines liability.
+It determines liability.
 Proximate cause may not be the final event before an injury took place, and it may not be the first event that set off a chain reaction.
-Instead, it is the cause that produced a foreseeable reaction, and the one but for which the foreseeable consequence of injury or harm in question would not have happened.
+Instead, it is the cause that produced a foreseeable reaction, and the one but for which the injury or harm in question would not have happened.

-In many cases, it is required to prove that the defendant’s negligence was both the primary cause and actual and proximate cause of the injury.
+In many cases, it is required to prove that the defendant’s negligence was both the actual and proximate cause of the injury.
 In other states, proof of substantial cause is enough.

 How to Prove Causation in a Personal Injury Case

 To hold one or more parties liable for your accident or injury in Nebraska, you or your Omaha personal injury lawyer must provide proof of proximate cause in connection to the defendant(s).
-You will need to present evidence to demonstrate that the defendant’s conduct, action, or failure to act was the legal cause of your accident or injury; in other words, that your injury would not have happened but for the other defendant’s actions or negligence.
+You will need to present evidence to demonstrate that the defendant’s action or failure to act was the legal cause of your accident or injury; in other words, that your injury would not have happened but for the defendant’s negligence.

 About Our Attorney